-8See Footnote # 3.
-To complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.
-Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.
+See Footnote # 3.
+9 To complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.
+10 Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.

-vide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: Wetlands: acres.
-F. N-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
 Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
 Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
 Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: Other: (explain, if not covered above): fact wide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR ors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional gment (check all that apply): Non-wetland waters (i.e., rivers, streams): 14,046 linear feet 3 width (ft).
-Lakes/ponds: 4.06 acres.
+Explain: A 0.25 acre wetland area in the north corner of the property was determined to be non-jurisductional due to the fact that the wetlands depression is surrounded by upland soils, is not connected topographically to any other wetland or waters and there is no evidence of surface flow from this are to other waters.
+Other: (explain, if not covered above): Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: 0.02acres. vide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such ading is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+List type of aquatic resource: .
+Wetlands: acres.
+Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres.
-SUP and SUS PORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Figures in McGehee submittal dated 8/25/2021: GS quad, aerial, photo log map, soil map, NWI map, delineation map.
-Data sheets prepared/submitted by or on behalf of the applicant/consultant. ☑ Office concurs with data sheets/delineation report. ☐ Office does not concur with data sheets/delineation report.
-Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: ☐ USGS NHD data. ☐ USGS 8 and 12 digit HUC maps. $\boxtimes\boxtimes\boxtimes$ U.S. Geological Survey map(s).
-Cite scale & quad name:Gardendale and Warrior Quads.
+List type of aquatic resource: Wetlands: 0.25acres.
+SEC CTION IV: DATA SOURCES.
+A. ; SUPPORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:Barry Vittor and Associates.
+Data sheets prepared/submitted by or on behalf of the applicant/consultant.
+Office concurs with data sheets/delineation report.
+Office does not concur with data sheets/delineation report.
+Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
+USGS 8 and 12 digit HUC maps.
+U.S. Geological Survey map(s).
+Cite scale & quad name:1:24,000 Chickasaw.
 USDA Natural Resources Conservation Service Soil Survey.
-Citation:NRCS websoil survey.
-National wetlands inventory map(s).
-Cite name:USFWS NWI map.
-State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date):google earth 3/6/2021. or Other (Name & Date):site photos July 2021 (agent).
+Citation: National wetlands inventory map(s).
+Cite name: State/Local wetland inventory map(s).
+FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date):Google Earth 2017. or Other (Name & Date):Bing Maps 2013.
 Previous determination(s).
-File no. and date of response letter: SAM-2014-01336-CMS; 1/29/2015 and 4/6/20215.
-Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):
+File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):10/3/17 site visit determined site is isolated and therefore non-jurisdictional.